The hedge fund set to buy Tribune Publishing mismanaged employees’ pensions, federal investigators found

 The fiduciaries liquidated the pension plans’ holdings in the two Alden funds.
 MNG made payments to the plans totaling $20.7 million to make up for losses and wasted opportunities, according to the nine-page decision.

-MediaNews Group executives also signed an agreement saying it had no intention to to make any future investments in funds sponsored or controlled by Alden.
-The plans are now being monitored by an outside investment consultant, Cambridge Associates LLC.
+MediaNews Group executives also signed an agreement saying it had no intention to make any future investments in funds sponsored or controlled by Alden.
+The plans are now being monitored by an outside investment consultant, Cambridge Associates.

 It appears Alden will know whether it will be able to acquire Tribune by May 21, when Tribune shareholders have scheduled a vote on Alden’s $630 million bid.
 Maryland businessman Stewart Bainum Jr. had teamed with Swiss billionaire Hansjörg Wyss on a competing bid, but Bainum informed the Tribune board recently that Wyss had pulled out.